Henrietta H. Fore: Career

 After college, Fore worked in the federal government.
 She then worked at one of her father's companies, a small manufacturing business in the steel industry, a position she held for 12 years.
 From 1977 to 1989, she was president and director of Stockton Wire Products in Burbank, California.
 From 1981 to 1989, she was president and the chairman of the board of Pozacorp, Inc. in Burbank, California.

 From 2001 to 2005, Fore served as the 37th Director of the United States Mint in the U.S. Department of Treasury, serving Secretary of Treasury, Paul H. O'Neill and Secretary of Treasury John W. Snow.

 From 2005 to 2007, Fore served as Under Secretary of State for Management, the Chief Operating Officer for the United States Department of State, serving Secretary of State, Condoleezza Rice.

 From May 2007 to January 2009, Fore served as the 13th Administrator of the U.S. Agency for International Development (USAID), and Director of United States Foreign Assistance, holding the equivalent rank as Deputy Secretary of State.

 In January 2018, Fore was appointed as the executive director of UNICEF by the Secretary-General of the United Nations, Antonio Guterres.
 As part of this position, Fore has worked in collaboration with GAVI, Coalition for Epidemic Preparedness Innovations (CEPI), and the World Health Organization, among others, to facilitate vaccination to combat the COVID-19 global pandemic.

 Fore resigned in July 2021 to attend to her husband’s serious health issue but offered to stay on until her successor was recruited.
 Her successor, Catherine M. Russell, assumed office on February 1, 2022.

-Fore is currently the Chairman and CEO of Holsman International; Chairman and Owner of Stockton Products and Vincenza; and Chairman and Managing Partner of Seaward International Company.
-She also serves as a Mission Board Member of EQT Future Fund; Director of Imperative Care; Board Trustee of Center for Strategic and International Studies (CSIS); and a Board Member of Global Preparedness Monitoring Board, co-convened by the World Bank Group and WHO.
+Fore is the Chairman and CEO of Holsman International; Chairman and Owner of Stockton Products and Vincenza; and Chairman and Managing Partner of Seaward International Company.
+She is a Mission Board Member of EQT Future Fund; Director of Imperative Care; Board Trustee of Center for Strategic and International Studies (CSIS); and a Board Member of Global Preparedness Monitoring Board, co-convened by the World Bank Group and WHO.